AzureAD/microsoft-authentication-library-for-js/docs/acquire-token.md

 You must pass a request object to the acquireToken APIs.
 This object allows you to use different parameters in the request.
 See [here](./request-response-object.md) for more information on the request object parameters.
 Scopes are required for all acquireToken calls.

+A Silent Token Retrieval Strategy can be optionally provided to the request.
+The Retrieval Strategies are:
+- CacheAndNetwork - acquireTokenSilent will first look in the cache before going to the network with the existing refresh token.
+The refresh token will be renewed if it is expired.
+This is existing default behavior.
+- CacheOnly - acquireTokenSilent will only look in the cache, and will not go to the network with the existing refresh token.
+The refresh token will not be renewed if it is expired.
+- CacheOrExistingRefreshToken - acquireTokenSilent will first look in the cache before going to the network with the existing refresh token.
+The refresh token will not be renewed if it is expired.
+- NetworkWithExistingRefreshTokenOnly - acquireTokenSilent will only go to network with the existing refresh token, and will not look in the cache.
+The refresh token will not be renewed if it is expired.
+- NetworkWithRefreshToken - acquireTokenSilent will only go to network with the existing refresh token, and will not look in the cache.
+The refresh token not be renewed if it is expired.
+This is existing "`forceRefresh: true`" behavior.
+- NetworkOnly - acquireTokenSilent will only go to network, and not look in the cache.
+It will not use the existing refresh token, regardless of whether it is expired or not.

 - Popup

 ```javascript